kanyeishere/toxic-comment-classification/README.md

 A trial to train another LSTM model to generate new data to balance the training dataset and supplement the imcomplete text in test dataset: glove_bi-lstm_data_generation.ipynb

 !!Note: Because there are too many result tables, we merge them together and make some comparision graphs in readme.md.
 Please check the results and the related analysis here.
+More coding details and explainations can be found in above mentioned notebooks.
 Thanks.

 ## Motivations: